Huazhou District: History

 During the Western Zhou period, the area belonged to the State of Zheng.

 During the Spring and Autumn period, the State of Qin established Zheng County in the area of present-day Huazhou.

 Zheng County was put under the jurisdiction of Hua Prefecture.

-Early in the Yuan dynasty, Zheng County was merged into Hua Prefecture.
+Zheng County was later merged into Hua Prefecture.

-The epicenter of the 1556 Shaanxi earthquake was in Huazhou District.

 In 1913, Hua Prefecture was re-organized as Hua County.

 On May 23, 1949, the area was taken by forces of the People's Liberation Army.
 In 1958, Hua County was placed under the jurisdiction of Weinan County, which soon became Weinan Prefecture in 1961, and was upgraded to a prefecture-level city in 1994.

 In October 2015, Hua County was upgraded to Huazhou District.

 Geography

-Huazhou District is located in the eastern Qin Mountains, and along the southern banks of the Wei River.
-The district is also home to a number of smaller rivers which flow into the Wei, such as the Chishui River, the Yuxian River, the Shidi River, and others.
+Huazhou District is located in the eastern Qin Mountains, along the southern banks of the Wei River.
+The district is home to a number of smaller rivers which flow into the Wei, including the Chishui River, the Yuxian River, and the Shidi River.